ginni-dudgeon/stock-analysis/README.md

 The stock analysis project was created to compare the total daily volume and the return of 12 different stocks.
 Data was taken from the performance of various stocks throughout 2017 and 2018.
 This included over 3000 lines of data.
 Code was written in VBA script to allow Steve to run a report of stocks for both 2017 and 2018.
 A button was added so Steve could run his reports with little effort.
 This original report is entitiled "Green Stocks."

 The speed at which the data was delivered was important to Steve.
 To help optimize the speed the original code used was refractored to become more efficient for Steve's purposes.
 The new faster report is called "VBA CHallenge."
+Refractoring code is the act of reusing previously written code while making changes to apply to a new project.

 Results